Discover the Magic of the Alhambra

 During the Nasrid period, the Alhambra was a self-contained citadel with a defensive wall around it, and within this wall, there were three main areas.

 - Royal Residences – Now known as the Nasrid Palaces, these were the residences of the sultan where he and his close relatives lived and conducted the state business.
-These are were built in the slopes on the northern part of the hill.
+These are were built on the slopes on the northern part of the hill.

 - Alcazaba – This was the fortress made of ramparts and watchtowers.
 It also provided housing for the troops stationed here to defend the royals.
-It occupies the western end of the Sabika Hill.
+It occupies the western end of Sabika Hill.

-- Medina – This is the city that served the needs of the people in the palaces and the military.
+- Medina – This is the city that served the needs of the people living in the palaces and the military.
 It was on the south side and covered the area on the upper part of the hill.
 Not much is left of the city now because many Christian era monuments were built in this area, and Napoleon’s retreating troops, who occupied the Alhambra from 1808 to 1812, blew up part of it in 1812 when they withdrew from Granada.